 Be sure you are getting your information from a reliable source.
 You can also ask your question directly to the FDA via Ask Karen.

 I regularly meet people attending my classes that are currently running home based businesses from cake decorating to catering.
-I want to first say that there is NO jurisdiction in the state of Maryland that allows home based food operations.
-All food must be produced in an approved licensed facility and you must follow the law.
+I want to first say that there is NO jurisdiction in the state of Maryland that allows catering from your home, there are cottage laws that do allow limited items to be made at home.
+Most foods must be produced in an approved licensed facility and you must follow the law.

 Here are the basics of what you will need to consider before opening up your first food service business.